Robert DiRico

-Robert J. DiRico (born November 22, 1963) is an American former professional football running back who played one season for the New York Giants.
-He had 25 rushes for 95 yards in his career.
+Robert J. DiRico (born November 22, 1963) is an American former professional football player who was a running back for one season with the New York Giants of the National Football League (NFL).
+He played college football for the West Chester Golden Rams and Kutztown Golden Bears.
+He had 25 rushes for 95 yards in his NFL career.
 He also had 2 catches for 22 yards.
 He was a replacement player.